-Our product candidate OTX-DED incorporates the FDA-approved corticosteroid dexamethasone as a preservativefree active pharmaceutical ingredient in a hydrogel, drug-eluting intracanalicular insert.
+Our product candidate OTX-DED incorporates the FDA-approved corticosteroid dexamethasone as a preservative-free active pharmaceutical ingredient in a hydrogel, drug-eluting intracanalicular insert.
 OTX-DED incorporates the same active drug as DEXTENZA, but it includes a lower dose of the drug, delivers it via a smaller insert, and is designed to release it over a period of two to three weeks, compared with up to 30 days in the case of DEXTENZA.
 We believe that OTX-DED will address several of the current limitations of existing dry eye disease steroid treatments, the toxicity associated with preservatives, and the potential for abuse of topical steroids.

-In February 2021, we dosed the first patient in a U.S.-based prospective, randomized, double-masked, vehiclecontrolled Phase 2 clinical trial evaluating the safety and efficacy of two different formulations of OTX-DED for the shortterm treatment of the signs and symptoms of dry eye disease compared to a hydrogel insert in approximately 150 subjects.
-We anticipate receiving topline data from this Phase 2 clinical trial in the first half of 2022.
+In February 2021, we dosed the first patient in a U.S.-based prospective, randomized, double-masked, vehicle-controlled Phase 2 clinical trial evaluating the safety and efficacy of two different formulations of OTX-DED for the short-term treatment of the signs and symptoms of dry eye disease compared to a hydrogel insert in approximately 150 subjects.
+Enrollment is ongoing in this Phase 2 clinical trial, and we currently anticipate receiving topline data from this Phase 2 clinical trial in the first quarter of 2022.